Bathing and Skin Care for the Newborn

 Follow the same general bathing instructions for a sponge bath.

-NEVER take your hands off your baby, or walk away, even for a moment.
+Never take your hands off your baby or walk away, even for a moment.

 Be sure to clean the bathtub after each use.

-Proper skin care for your newborn
+Skin care for your newborn

 A baby's soft and delicate skin needs special care.
 Generally, it is best to use products

 made especially for babies, but your baby's healthcare provider can advise you about

 other products.
 Products for adults may be too harsh for a baby and may contain irritants

 or allergens.
 Many parents like to use lotions.
 But unless the baby's skin is dry,

 lotions really are not needed.
 Powders should be avoided unless they are recommended